heiko-r/cloudflare-ddns/README.md

   - You have a CloudFlare account.
   - You're using CloudFlare to host DNS for a domain you own.
-  - You have an A record in CloudFlare you intend to dynamically update.
+  - You have at least one A or AAAA record in CloudFlare you intend to dynamically update.

-To use this utility, create a copy of the `config.yaml.template` file (and remove .template from the filename).
-Create one template per each record / domain pair you intend to update.
-For example, I might have two configuration
+To use this utility, modify the `cloudflare_config.ini` file.
+Create one section for every domain you want to update and add all the subdomains you want to update to the respective section.
+For example, I might want to update just the main naked domain name 'mydomain.com':

-files: `site_naked.yaml` that updates the A record for the naked (no www prefix) domain site.not, and a second config, `site_www.yaml` that updates the A record for www.site.not.
+    [mydomain.com]
+    CF_Subdomains: mydomain.com

+Or I might want to update 'home.mydomain.com' and both 'myotherdomain.com' and 'test.myotherdomain.com':

+    [mydomain.com]
+    CF_Subdomains: home

+    [myotherdomain.com]
+    CF_Subdomains: myotherdomain.com,test.myotherdomain.com

+If an A record exists for any of those (sub-)domains, it will be compared to your current public IPv4 address and updated if necessary.
+If an AAAA record exists for any of those (sub-)domains, it will be compared to your current public IPv6 address and updated if necessary.

-To do a one-off update of your DNS record, simply run `python cloudflare_ddns.py config_file_name.yaml` from your terminal.
+To do a one-off update of your DNS record, simply run `python cloudflare_ddns.py cloudflare_config.ini` from your terminal.
-The script will determine your public IP address and automatically update the CloudFlare DNS record along with it.
+The script will determine your public IPv4 and IPv6 addresses and automatically update the CloudFlare DNS records along with them.

+Instead of polling your public IPs from a remote server periodically, the script can also check for a file on your server first.
+When it can load the file and the key in it matches the key in your config, your IPs obviously haven't changed.
+If there is an error or mismatch, it will assume the IPs have changed, determine the new ones by contacting a remote server and run the DDNS update.

 If the program encounters an issue while attempting to update CloudFlare's records, it will print the failure response CloudFlare returns.
 Check your configuration file for accurate information and try again.

-Because dynamic IPs can change regularly, it's recommended that you run this utility periodically in the background to keep the CloudFlare record up-to-date.
+Because dynamic IPs can change regularly, it's recommended that you run this utility periodically in the background to keep the CloudFlare records up-to-date.

 Just add a line to your [crontab](http://en.wikipedia.org/wiki/Cron) and let cron run it for you at a regular interval.

-    # Every 15 minutes, check the current public IP, and update the A record on CloudFlare.
+    # Every 15 minutes, check the current public IPs, and update the records on CloudFlare.
-    */15 * * * * /path/to/code/cloudflare-ddns.py /path/to/code/config.yaml >> /var/log/cloudflare_ddns.log
+    */15 * * * * /path/to/code/cloudflare-ddns.py /path/to/code/cloudflare_config.ini >> /var/log/cloudflare_ddns.log

 This example will update the record every 15 minutes.
 You'll want to be sure that you insert the correct paths to reflect were the codebase is located.
 The redirection (`>>`) to append to a log file is optional, but handy for debugging if you notice the DNS record is not staying up-to-date.
 The script tries to print something useful to stdout any time it runs.
-If you find the "unchanged" messages too chatty, set quiet to true in the config and stdout will only get messages when the IP actually changed, or when there's an error.
+If you find the "unchanged" messages too chatty, set 'Quiet' to true in the config and stdout will only get messages when the IP actually changed, or when there's an error.

 If you want to learn more about the CloudFlare API, you can read on [here](http://www.cloudflare.com/docs/client-api.html).